Skip to content

 Is someone flying soon and can take a package for me ...

-When you accept the responsibility to pack items in your luggage on behalf of someone else, it is important to take certain precautions.
+If you accept the responsibility of packing items in your luggage on behalf of someone else, keep the following in mind:

 Shipping and Relocation